Buddha’s Birthday in South Korea // The Complete 2025 Guide

 In Korea, most Buddha’s Birthday events are held in the week (sometimes the month) leading up to Buddha’s birthday, rather than on the day itself.

-There are many things to do during Buddha’s Birthday, like visiting temples, eating free food and seeing lotus lanterns festival.
+There are many things to do during Buddha’s Birthday, like visiting temples, eating free food and seeing the lotus lantern festival.

 How do you say ‘Buddha’ in Korean?